Access to Public Information

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Following public protests and agitations, the Gujarat government decided to shutdown mobile Internet access in the state for a week.
+Following months of public protests and agitations, the Gujarat government decided to shutdown mobile Internet access in the state for a week.
 The government, however, did not restrict broadband Internet access.
 Petitioner Gaurav Sureshbhai Vyas later filed a public interest litigation in the High Court of Gujarat, seeking a declaration that the government lacked authority to block Internet by resorting to Section 144 of the Code of Criminal Procedure.
 Rather, the only power available to do so is under Section 69A of the Information Technology Act of 2000.
-Section 144 empowers stat government magistrates to issue an immediate order, directing “any person to abstain from a certain act or to take certain order with respect to certain property in his possession or under his management, if such [m]agistrate considers that such direction is likely to prevent, or tends to prevent, obstruction, annoyance or injury to any person lawfully employed, or danger to human life, health or safety, or a disturbance of the public tranquility, or a riot, of an affray.”
+Section 144 empowers state government magistrates to issue an immediate order, directing “any person to abstain from a certain act or to take certain order with respect to certain property in his possession or under his management, if such [m]agistrate considers that such direction is likely to prevent, or tends to prevent, obstruction, annoyance or injury to any person lawfully employed, or danger to human life, health or safety, or a disturbance of the public tranquility, or a riot, of an affray.”

 Under Section 69A of the Information Technology Act, the central government is given the authority to direct any government agency or intermediary to block public from accessing to any information transmitted, stored or received through computer, if it is necessary “in the interest of sovereignty and integrity of India, defen[s]e of India, security of the State, friendly relations with foreign States or public order or for preventing incitement to the commission of any cognizable offen[s]e.”